pcsmomo/testing-react-testing-library/README.md

 ---

-## What I have learned from this course
+## What I have got from this course

 - React Testing Library
+  - TDD
+  - To use right queries
+  - To use proper matchers
+- React use cases
-- React Custom Hook
+  - Custom Hook
+  - React Context
+- React Bootstrap use cases

-### Tips
+- Tips
   - Using TODO: comment
   - To use Just watch mode proferly with Watch Usage \
     For example, with 'p', Filtering by filename regex pattern.

--
+> Bonnie is an excellent instructor with a great teaching style.

 ## Next Step

 - TDD?
-  > Frankly, I wrote tests after writing code.
+  > Frankly, I used to write tests after writing code.
 I did feel testing is like a chore as the instructor, Bonnie mentioned.
 I have got to change my process to use profer TDD.